brettmillerb/Pester-Wiki/Invoke-Pester.md

     Invoke-Pester ./tests/Utils*

-This will run all tests in files under ./Tests that begin with Utils and alsocontains .Tests.
+This will run all tests in files under ./Tests that begin with Utils and also contains .Tests.

 Example 3
 -----------